LLNL/sundials/doc/arkode/guide/source/Butcher.rst

 Accessible via the string ``"ARKODE_SOFRONIOU_SPALETTA_5_3_4"`` to :c:func:`ARKStepSetTableName`, :c:func:`ERKStepSetTableName` or
 :c:func:`ARKodeButcherTable_LoadERKByName`.
-This is the default 4th order explicit method
+This is the default 4th order explicit method.
 (from :cite:p:`Sof:04`).

 .. math::